-A Gift of Art hosts children’s birthday parties providing lots of options and art teachers.
+A Gift of Art hosts children’s birthday parties providing lots of options and art teachers if desired.

 Birthday Party Package

-The prices are planned out for a 2 hour party with 10 children.
-Please inquire for fees about more/less children or a longer duration.
+The prices are planned out for a 2 hour party.

 For a specific art class, the date and time will need to be coordinated with the respective art teacher so please be aware that not all art classes will be available at any time.

 You can contact us at email@example.com or 905-987-2264 for more information.

 You can download the form here:

 Birthday Party Form

 *Prices were updated January 9, 2018 to reflect minimum wage increase